Boise State will take on Alabama, Nebraska, Denver, BYU and Washington

 Boise State opens season against Utah, BYU and Southern Utah

-Co-head coach Tina Bird enters her seventh season at the helm of the Boise State gymnastics team.
-Under the direction of Bird and Resnick, the Broncos have gone 113-37 (.753) and have finished in the nation's top-25 all six seasons, including a 13th-place finish in 2011.
+Co-head coach Tina Bird enters her eighth season at the helm of the Boise State gymnastics team.
+Under the direction of Bird and Resnick, the Broncos have gone 132-46 (.742) and have finished in the nation's top-25 all six seasons, including a 13th-place finish in 2011.

-Bird and Resnick have led their team to six NCAA Regional appearances, placing as high as third, while also capturing four Western Athletic Conference Championships titles and one WAC regular season title since 2008.
+Bird and Resnick have led their team seven NCAA Regional appearances, placing as high as third, while also capturing four Western Athletic Conference Championships titles and one WAC regular season title since 2008.

 The duo has garnered the honors of WAC Co-Head Coaches in 2008, 2009 and 2013, as well as the NCAA West Regional Co-Head Coaches of the Year honor in 2008.

 In addition to their own accolades, Bird and Resnick have coached numerous student-athletes to top honors.
 Amy Glass was named the 2012 AAI Award winner for the nation's top gymnast, while also earning the 2010 NCAA West Region Gymnast of the Year and 2011 WAC Gymnast of the Year honors.
 Joining her as top conference honorees, Hannah Redmon and Caitlin Mann earned WAC Gymnast of the Year nods in 2008 and 2013, respectively.
 In 2014, Ciera Perkins earned MRGC Gymnast of the Year honors.
 Redmon was also named WAC Freshman of the Year in 2008, while Maddie Krentz earned the honor in 2013.
 In her rookie year, Diana Mejia won MRGC Co-Freshman of the Year accolades in 2014.

 Glass was the first NCAA All-American under the coaching duo, earning a second-team honor on balance beam (9.90) after her seventh-place finish at the 2012 NCAA Championships.
 She went on to set NCAA meet school records on vault (9.875), beam (9.90), floor (9.850) and all-around (39.275).
 Glass was also the first two-time national qualifier under Bird and Resnick, advancing to the national meet in 2011 and 2012 in the all-around.
 Redmon was the coaches' first NCAA qualifier, advancing in 2010 on vault and floor exercise, while Bekah Gher advanced on beam in 2011.
 The same trio of NCAA qualifiers earned NCAA Regional wins on vault (Redmon, 2010; Glass, 2012), beam (Gher, 2011) and floor exercise (Redmon, 2010) in the past seven years.
 2014 saw two gymnasts qualify for the national meet again, with Kelsey Morris advancing on bars and Ciera Perkins on floor exercise.

 Since the pair took control of the program, the Broncos have earned 18 of the school's top-25 all-time best team scores, tying the school record of 197.050 in 2011.
 The Broncos also set the school's top team mark on vault, earning a score of 49.575 at the 2010 NCAA Regional meet.
 In 2014, the Broncos tied the school record on bars with a score of 49.500.
 Individually, three Broncos have set school records under the guidance of Bird and Resnick, including Glass (season all-around wins, 9; and season beam wins, 7), Perkins (season floor wins, 9), Redmon (season floor wins, 8; career floor wins, 21), and Lindsay Ward (season bars wins, 8; career bars wins, 20; career beam wins, 18), while three (Kelsey Black, 2013; Brittany Potvin-Green, 2012 & 2013; Sarah Smith, 2008) have tied the school record on floor (9.950).

 The Broncos have also had strong academic success in the past six years, landing 48 All-WAC Academic honorees, 44 NACGC/W Scholar All-Americans and three Mountain West Scholar Athletes.
 In addition, the 2010 Broncos earned the No. 11 spot in the NACGC/W team academic rankings.